 The 48 Week Achievement Chart is the tool that I designed to ensure that I stayed on task to complete a large goal.
 I initially created it for a walking goal, but it will do so much more.
 My 2016 chart helped me achieve a 624-mile walking goal.
-I will use it this year to track weekly strength training sets.
+I will use it this year to track weekly strength training sets and to remove mountains of old papers from my filing cabinets.

 This chart is a 52-week calendar.
 It uses a variation of the “Don’t Break the Chain” technique.
 When a task is complete for the week, the user places an “X” on the square.
 The objective becomes to create a continuous chain.